There’s no sure thing in sports gambling, except maybe the Utah Jazz

 So how is Utah getting it done?
 For starters, Coach Quin Snyder seems to be making the most of halftime, as the Jazz is coming out in the second half and blowing the doors off opponents.
 Before the start of Utah’s spread-covering run, it was getting outscored by 5.1 net points per 100 possessions in the second half.
 But during the streak, it has been outscoring opponents by 13.1 net points per 100 possessions over the final 24 minutes.
 The Jazz has been nearly 24 net points per 100 possessions better in the third quarter alone, giving it plenty of opportunity to run up the score early in the second half.

-The key has been Utah’s focus on high-quality shots — like those at the rim or beyond the arc — at the expense of inefficient midrange jumpers.
+The key has been Utah’s focus on high-quality shots — such as those at the rim or beyond the arc — at the expense of inefficient midrange jumpers.
 For example, the Jazz attempt an average of 5.5 shots from the restricted area and 10.7 three-pointers in the third quarter compared with just one attempt from midrange.
-That helps boost its offensive rating to almost 130 points per 100 possessions, on par with superteams like the Brooklyn Nets and Los Angeles Clippers.
+That helps boost its offensive rating to almost 130 points per 100 possessions, on par with superteams such as the Brooklyn Nets and Los Angeles Clippers.
 But unlike those two squads, Utah doesn’t have an all-star starter in its lineup.

 Overall, Utah has covered the spread in 22 of 29 games this season, a 75.9 percent clip that would shatter the best single-season against-the-spread winning percentage over the past 30 years: According to ESPN Stats & Info, the 2009-10 Milwaukee Bucks went 54-28 against the spread, covering 65.9 percent of their games (they would lose in seven games to the Atlanta Hawks in the first round of the playoffs, however).
-The 2014-15 Hawks — the last team to post such an impressive against-the-spread streak before the Jazz this year — would go just 30-30-2 against the spread outside of their early-season run.
+The 2014-15 Hawks — the last team to post such an impressive against-the-spread streak before the Jazz — would go just 30-30-2 against the spread outside of their early-season run.
 They would win 60 games overall, tops in the Eastern Conference, but were swept by the Cleveland Cavaliers in the Eastern Conference finals.

 As of this writing, Utah is a four-point road favorite for Friday night’s game against the Los Angeles Clippers.